-Foreign exchange transactions have existed for as long as there have been countries with their own respective currencies trading with one another.
-Although its roots stretch back to ancient history, in modern times it has grown into an industry that’s both colossal in size and extremely sophisticated in nature.
-In a sense it also resembles what economists would call a perfect market in terms of liquidity, access to information and the number of independent participants.
-The result is a market structure that’s highly resilient to price manipulation, giving the relative prices of currencies a relatively stable and objective value.
+Foreign exchange transactions have existed for as long as there have been countries with their own respective currencies trading.
+Although its roots stretch back to ancient history, in modern times, it has grown into an industry that’s both colossal in size and extremely sophisticated in nature.
+In a sense, it also resembles what economists would call a perfect market in terms of liquidity, access to information, and the number of independent participants.
+The result is a market structure that’s highly resilient to price manipulation.
+This gives the relative prices of currencies a relatively stable and objective value.

-This pricing system is further legitimized by the fact that the bulk of it doesn’t happen on the stock market, but outside of it through over-the-counter interbank markets.
-Banks negotiate so called forward contracts between each other, giving them greater freedom in settling them.
-While there is some divergence between the prices formed during the interbanking exchange and the futures contract prices, the actual trade and price movement patterns are nearly identical.
-The primary difference is that in the case of forward transactions the contracts size and expiry can be customized to fit the trader’s needs.
-Meanwhile the contracts traded on Globex for example are standardized with fixed sizes and expiry.
+This pricing system is further legitimized because the bulk of it doesn’t happen on the stock market but outside of it through over-the-counter interbank markets.
+Banks negotiate so-called forward contracts between each other, giving them greater freedom in settling them.
+While there is some divergence between the prices formed during the interbank exchange and the futures contract prices, the actual trade and price movement patterns are nearly identical.
+The primary difference is that in the case of forward transactions, the contract’s size and expiry can be customized to fit the trader’s needs.
+Meanwhile, the contracts traded on Globex, for example, are standardized with fixed sizes and expiry.

-It’s also worth pointing out that banks use the spot price when trading with each other, meaning they trade the immediate price, then add further interest afterwards.
-This interest figure comes from the difference in the base interest rates set by the central banks of the two respective currencies in question.
-To give an example, in the case of the EUR/USD the euro has a base interest rate of -0.31% while the dollar has 2.61%.
+It’s also worth pointing out that banks use the spot price when trading with each other, meaning they trade the immediate price, then add further interest afterward.
+This interesting figure comes from the difference in the base interest rates set by the two respective currencies’ central banks in question.
+To give an example, in the case of the EUR/USD, the euro has a base interest rate of -0.31% while the dollar has 2.61%.
 This 2.92% gap is then divided further to show the interest per day to approximately 0.008002%, which at a EUR/USD spot price of 1.1312 would amount to 0.00009 basis points.